Zennoon/alx-low_level_programming/0x0E-structures_typedef/README.md

 functions, structs require a semi-colon after their declaration, else when the preprocessor "includes" the header file in a C source file, it will complain saying 'an identifier (;) was expected before ...'

+1-init.c: The function acceptss pointer to a dog structure instance, and values for the fields of the struct, and initializes the struct with the values.